Take a trip Sydney

 • The Rocks neighbourhood

-3. Cadman’s Cottage: Explore one of Sydney’s oldest houses, built in 1816.
-Immerse yourself in the region’s maritime history and admire the colonial architecture of this iconic building.
+3. Cadman’s Cottage: built in 1816, it’s one of the oldest houses in the city.
+The building still bears the marks of maritime history and the colonial architecture of its time.

 • Watsons Bay